Implementation:

 • (3.3) Enhance Community Character and Placemaking

-Chapter 10 – Infrastructure and Community Facilities
+Chapter 10 – Infrastructure & Community Facilities

 • Goal 3.
 Develop Infrastructure and Community Facilities in a Sustainable Manner